An Exegetical Commentary

 The Chorus of Praise Resounds (5:11-14)

-11ó And I looked, and I heard the voice of many angels around the throne and the living creatures and the elders; and the number of them was myriads of myriads, and thousands of thousands,
+11ó And I looked, and I heard the voice of many angels around the throne and the living beings and the elders; and the number of them was myriads of myriads, and thousands of thousands,

-And I looked, and I heard: Again, John reinforces his testimony with the affirmation of personal experience by the double reference seeing and hearing. and I heard the voice of many angels around the throne: Other biblical characters were fortunate if they encountered one angel, and all those experiences had been on earth; however, John had come to that place in the heavens where the angels reside in vast numbers and discovers that there are even far more than Yeshua said He could call upon for help (Matt 26:53). and the living creatures and the elders: the four living creatures and the twenty-four angelic elders also join in the loud song of praise. and the number of them was myriads: Grk. muriadēs, pl. of murias, which in ordinary usage equaled 10,000.
+And I looked, and I heard: Again, John reinforces his testimony with the affirmation of personal experience by the double reference seeing and hearing. and I heard the voice of many angels around the throne: Other biblical characters were fortunate if they encountered one angel, and all those experiences had been on earth; however, John had come to that place in the heavens where the angels reside in vast numbers and discovers that there are even far more than Yeshua said He could call upon for help (Matt 26:53). and the living beings and the elders: the four living beings and the twenty-four angelic elders also join in the loud song of praise. and the number of them was myriads: Grk. muriadēs, pl. of murias, which in ordinary usage equaled 10,000.
 Idiomatically the term can refer to a very great number, tens of thousands (Rienecker, I, 321).

 Although John says generally in the first clause that there were "many" angels Ė an understatement of the first order Ė he goes on to cite a more approximate number.
-He already knows the number of living creatures and angelic elders, so obviously they are not included in this larger number.
+He already knows the number of living beings and angelic elders, so obviously they are not included in this larger number.
 He does not speak in generalities as he does in 7:9 where the number of great tribulation martyrs are such that "no one could count" them. of myriads: pl. gen. of Grk. murias.
 Since murias means ten thousand, the phrase "myriads of myriads" probably means 10,000 times 10,000 or one hundred million angels glorifying God.
 Obviously he was told how many angels were present.
 Johnís own experience validated Paul's witness, "But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to myriads of angels" (Heb 12:22).

 and thousands: Grk. chiliadēs, pl. of chilias, which means one thousand. of thousands: Grk. chiliadon , pl. gen. of chilias.
 The first angel census is followed by a second count of a thousand times a thousand.
 This second count must refer to a separate group.
 Otherwise, to refer to a million after a hundred million would be superfluous.
 The second count could refer to the angelic leadership, such as the separation of officers and enlisted in a military organization.
 The revelation of heavenís angelic population was also given to Daniel, "A river of fire was flowing and coming out from before Him; thousands upon thousands were attending Him, and myriads upon myriads were standing before Him" (Dan 7:10).
 Daniel also notes that the million-angel-group was serving or attending to the Ancient of Days who sat on the throne, whereas the hundred-million-group was only standing before the throne.